 What are your thoughts on computer algorithms shaping the future of music curation?

 Computer algorithms can introduce us to new tracks from time to time, but given that they're based on your current listening, you're never truly going to receive a new experience from it.
 Isn't it cool to know that a music expert has curated a playlist especially for your brand's customers, with your values and aesthetic in mind?
 An algorithm could never be so personal.

-This is a playlist of modern Jazz that's clean, stylish and future-facing.
-I started by selecting tracks from musicians on this year's LJF line-up, and connected the dots with some artists who were on programmes from previous years.
-London Jazz Festival has helped to spotlight musicians who are taking Jazz in various directions, and so this playlist gently travels between music that's influenced by broken beat, world and house; Jazz is always the connecting element.
+This is a playlist of modern jazz that's clean, stylish and future-facing.
+I started by selecting tracks from musicians on that year's line-up, and connected the dots with some artists who were on programmes from previous editions.
+London Jazz Festival has helped to spotlight musicians who are taking jazz in various directions, so this playlist gently travels between music that's influenced by broken beat, world and house; Jazz is always the connecting element.
 There's some recognisable tunes here; hello, Ashley Henry's take on 'Cranes In The Sky' and throughout I'm sure you'll be bobbing your ankles or head along to the beat.
 So many of the tracks featured were recorded in bustling cities, from London to Chicago to New York, and so there's a strong sense of cosmopolitan buzz to this playlist.